-If we were able to transport a person living in the year 1916 to our homes and walk them through our daily lives, it would be interesting to discover what they would make of our lifestyle.
-The changes over the last 100 years resulting from the massive expansion of knowledge in all areas of science are staggering - from how we spend our leisure and work time, what we eat and who makes our clothes, to how far and how easily we travel.
-Delightful in some respects, our time traveller may think, and not so wonderful in others.
-But whatever their opinion of our lifestyle, we might be less than proud to admit that it is, in a word, unsustainable.
-The incredible advantages that science has brought to our world have come at a considerable cost – uncontrolled warming of the planet, pollution of our oceans and rivers on an alarming scale, loss of massive tracts of native forests and species extinctions at a record rate.
+If we were able to transport a person living in the year 1917 to our homes and walk them through our daily lives, it would be interesting to know what they made of our lifestyle.
+The changes over the last 100 years are staggering.
+From how we spend our leisure and work time, what we eat and who makes our clothes, to how far and how easily we travel.
+We might be less than proud to explain that the wonderful advantages we enjoy in western society have come at a considerable cost – uncontrolled warming of the planet, pollution of our oceans and rivers on an alarming scale, loss of massive tracts of native forests and species extinctions at a record rate.
 The price of our lifestyle is, incredibly, the health of our planet.
+As consumers, we have the power to reverse this.
+Eating fresh, unprocessed, minimally packaged foods is one powerful way to help.
+At Mokosh, we have made the equivalent in skin care, turning our backs on the chemical-laden, watered-down, plastic-packaged versions that crowd the supermarket shelves.
+Our 100% certified organic skin care is one small part of the change that needs to be made to restore the health of our planet.

-As we are slowly discovering, it is difficult to improve on nature when it comes to food – adding synthetic preservatives, emulsifiers, stabilisers, sugars and colourings to pure plant foods tends to reduce their nutritional value.
-Eating pure unadulterated fresh foods is our best bet for a healthy life, whether they be ‘superfoods’ or the humble but super-nutritious parsley or oatmeal.
-When it comes to skin care, it makes no sense to tamper with these wonderful ingredients by diluting, emulsifying and preserving them when their nutrients are just as available to our skin in their pure form.
+As we are slowly discovering, when it comes to food, the more unprocessed and natural it is, the better it is for our health.
+When it comes to skin care, it makes no sense to tamper with nature by diluting, emulsifying and preserving products when their nutrients are just as available to our skin in their pure form.

-This is the principle on which Mokosh skin care is based.
+This is the principle on which Mokosh certified organic skin care is based.
 We have decided not to be part of last century’s industrial revolution that has brought us to today’s synthetic-laden offerings.
-Simple is best – the safest, smartest and most effective approach for our skin and body health.
+Simple is best – the safest, smartest and most effective approach for our health.
 Best also for the health of our planet, removing the need to manufacture a swathe of synthetic substances.
-Embracing the perfection that is Mother Nature is one of many small steps we need to take in the right direction.
+We have embraced the perfection that is Mother Nature, and we hope you will join us in taking this small step in the right direction.